-That there may be no misunderstanding let me quote from that lecture her exact language:
+That there may be no misunderstanding let me quote

-"When the full history of this philosophy as the pre cursor of the soul of Spiritualism shall be known, it will be found that the various degrees under which Spiritualism has appeared in the world are three in number, of which the manifestations physically and phenomenally are one portion-the body, of which the Harmonial Philosophy as the beginning, and the writ-ings of the most prominent teachers of Spiritualism as the fulfillment, are the brain, and of which the under lying spiritual power, the principle of man's spiritual existence, the recognition of the central spirit of the universe, and angels and men as auxiliary souls, form the very soul.
-"The statement of a theory however perfect, the expression of a system of philosophy however sublime, will not take the place of worship in the human mind there is a craving which only the spirit can answer.
+from that lecture her exact language: "When the full history of this philosophy as the pre-cursor of the soul of Spiritualism shall be known, it will be found that the various degrees under which Spiritualism has appeared in the world are three in humber, of which the manifestations physically and phenomenally are one portion-the body, of which the Harmonial Philosophy as the beginning, and the writings of the most prominent teachers of Spiritualism as the fulfillment, are the brain, and of which the underlying spiritual power, the principle of man's spiritualexistence, the recognition of the central spirit of the universe, and angels and men as auxiliary souls, form the very soul.

+"The statement of a theory however perfect, the expression of a system of philosophy however sublime, will not take the place of worship in the human mind; will not take the place of worship in the human mind; there is a craving which only the spirit can-answer.
 This is the only lack that is frequently not missing in Mr. Davis's works but is missing in his system of philosophy-is everywhere manifest in the inspiration of the work, in the accompanying power, in the spiritual principle, but is only left out of the structure.
-This religious element manifest in Christ, revealed in lesser degrees in all grades of worshipers, manifest to-day in whatever constitutes the spirit of worship in the church, is not to be wiped out with a stroke of the pen or with any system of material philosophy whatever.
-It is not to be wiped out even with a statement intellectually of man's spiritual existence after death.
+This religious element manifest in Christ, revealed in lesser degrees in all grades of worshipers, manifest to day in degrees in all grades of worsh pers, manifest to-day in whatever constitutes the spirit of worship in the church, is not to be wiped out with a stroke of the pen or with any system of material philosophy whatever.
+It is not to be wiped out even with a statement intellectually of material philosophy whatever. lectually of man's spiritual existence after death.
 You can not worship your friends, even though they have gone from you into the spiritual world.
-They do not alone feed the fountains of your spirit, any more than father and mother, husband and wife feed the fountains wholly here.
-Behind and underneath this, supplementing it with a continued spiritual outpouring and radiance of a spiritual sunlight, must be the Central Sun of Religion.
-Let it be as plain as you please, let it be clothed in whatsoever form of external exlet it be clothed in whatsoever form of external pression that is simplest, let it be shining through the human life, but it is not made of the food that you eat, it is not fashioned of the habitation in which you live it is not composed of the structure of nerves and mascles and arteries and veins that make up your human body; it is a spirit or it is nothing.
+They do not alone feed the sountains of your spirit, any more than father and mother, husband and wife feed the fountains wholly here.
+Behind and underneath this, sup-plementing it with a continued spiritual outpouring and radiance of a spiritual sunlight, must be the Central Sun of Religion.
+Let it be as plain as you please, let it be clothed in whatsoever form of external expression that is simplest, let it be chining through the human life, but it is not made of the food that you eat, it is not fashioned of the habitation in which you live, it is not composed of the structure of nerves and mascles and arteries and veins that make up your human body; it is a spirit or it is nothing.
 And this is the religion of Spiritualism.

-"We will have the Harmonial Philosophy.
+We will have the Harmonial Philosophy.
 It is shaped as one of the corner-stones in the temporal edifice representing the spiritual world.
-It may be, perhaps the greater bulk of the external edifice, but it is not the inhabitant, it is not the soul, it is not the life.
+It may be, perhaps, the greater bulk of the external edifice but it is not the inhabitant, it is not the soul, it is not the life